Partnership for Peace: Purpose

-States were also promised offices at the NATO headquarters and at a Partnership Coordination Cell which was located near the SHAPE (Supreme Headquarters Allied Powers Europe).
+States were also promised offices at the NATO headquarters and at a Partnership Coordination Cell which was located near the Supreme Headquarters Allied Powers Europe (SHAPE).
 States participating in the initiative were to receive perks for cooperating, albeit less than states who had already had full membership in the NATO alliance.
 NATO along with the US government announced that the existing alliance members would only need minimal contributions towards the cost of the initiative while the PfP members would have to fund for most of the cost of the program.
 The PfP also increased the possibility for participating states who were not part of the NATO alliance to be an official member, but never actually guaranteed a NATO membership.
 It was claimed that the PfP was used to delay decisions regarding the move towards expanding NATO membership to non-NATO members in Europe.
 It was also perceived as a devised plot by the West to prepare Eastern European states for the formation of a European Union by turning them into democratic states through military cooperation.
 By mid-October 1994, 22 states were part of the PfP.